Page Groups - Mappings

 Meta Replacement

-Dynamically set page metadata including the title tag, meta description, and Open Graph tags.
+Dynamically set meta tags such as the meta description, keywords, Open Graph tags, and Twitter tags.
 This ensures each generated page has its own unique metadata.

 Configuration